ccoenraets/phonegap-workshop/readme.md

 ##### Step 2: Create the EmployeeView class #####

-1. Create a file called EmployeeView.js in work/js, and define an EmployeeView class implemented as follows:
+1. Create a file called EmployeeView.js in the js directory, and define an EmployeeView class implemented as follows:

     ```javascript
     var EmployeeView = function() {